PaloAltoNetworks/prisma-cloud-docs/api/descriptions/settings/coderepos_get.md

 Retrieves the list of code repositories Prisma Cloud is configured to scan.
 It also retrieves a partial webhook URL.

+> _**Note:**_ The API rate limit for this endpoint is 30 requests per 30 seconds.
+You get an HTTP error response 429 if the limit exceeds.

 This endpoint maps to **Defend > Vulnerabilities > Code repositories** in the Console UI page.

 * **GitHub repositories scan scope** table data